esg4aspl/SPL-FESG-Examples/SodaVendingMachineSPL.md

 ## Feature Model
 ![Feature Model](https://github.com/esg4aspl/SPL-FESG-Examples/blob/master/SodaVendingMachine/SodaVendingMachinePL_ModelImages/SodaVendingMachinePL_featureModel.PNG)

 This feature model has 2 mandatory and 1 optional features.
-The abstract feature _ServeBeverage_ is grouping _serveSoda_ and _serveTea_ features with OR relationship similar to _Purchase_ which groups _payEUR_, _payUSD_ and _free_ features.
-The feature _cancel_ is optional for this SPL.
-Furthermore, the implication that is written below the feature diagram correspond to require relationship where _cancel_ feature requires _payEUR_ feature or _payUSD_ feature in a product configuration.
+The abstract feature _ServeBeverage_ groups _serveSoda_ and _serveTea_ features with OR relationship likewise the _Purchase_ feature which groups _payEUR_, _payUSD_ and _free_ features.
+The feature _cancel_ is the optional feature of this SPL.
+Furthermore, there is an implication corresponds to require relationship where _cancel_ feature requires _payEUR_ feature or _payUSD_ feature in a product configuration.

 # Soda Vending Machine Product Line Features
 ## Core ESG (c-ESG)